tamamsalimi/finease/README.md

 # finease
 FinEase is a modern, efficient platform designed to streamline financial operations like money transfers, credit, and debit management.
 Built for reliability and scalability, FinEase ensures seamless handling of transactions, making financial processes effortless and accessible.
-# ATM and Wallet Service

-This project provides an ATM Command Line Interface (CLI) application powered by a Spring Boot backend for the Wallet Service.
-It supports Docker Compose for running the entire system, including a PostgreSQL database.
-The Wallet Service handles authentication, transactions, and data storage, while the ATM CLI provides an interactive interface for users to interact with their accounts.

 ## Features

 - **Spring Boot Wallet Service**: